NTT DATA Business Solutions is recognized as a Global Top Employer 2024 - www.lokmattimes.com

 NTT DATA Business Solutions is recognized as a Global Top Employer 2024

-PNN Bielefeld [Germany], January 19: Today, NTT DATA Business Solutions announces that it has been recognized as a global ...
+Bielefeld (Germany), January 20: Today, NTT DATA Business Solutions announces that it has been recognized as a global Top ...

-Bielefeld [Germany], January 19: Today, NTT DATA Business Solutions announces that it has been recognized as a global Top Employer for 2024 by Top Employers Institute.
-This confirms the internationally operating SAP(c) consulting company as one of only 17 global Top Employers that place their employees at the center of their business activities and offer an outstanding working and development environment around the world.
+Bielefeld (Germany), January 20: Today, NTT DATA Business Solutions announces that it has been recognized as a global Top Employer for 2024 by Top Employers Institute.
+This confirms the internationally operating SAP© consulting company as one of only 17 global Top Employers that place their employees at the center of their business activities and offer an outstanding working and development environment around the world.

 “I am delighted that we have been honored as a global Top Employer.
 This recognition makes us particularly proud as it shows that we focus on the people working for us not just in selected countries but around the world.
 We are constantly striving to create a working environment that attracts, fosters, and retains talents.
 Our more than 15,000 employees in over 30 countries represent the foundation of our success and we want to enable them to develop their full potential with us,” said Norbert Rotter, CEO of NTT DATA Business Solutions AG and EVP NTT DATA, Inc.